Deviled Eggs Recipe

 Storing Deviled Eggs

 Did you know you can prepare deviled eggs ahead of time?
-To save time on the day of serving, boiling your eggs up to a week in advance and keep them cold in the fridge.
+To save time on the day of serving, boiling your eggs up to 5 days in advance and keep them cold in the fridge.

 • You can also make the filling a day or two ahead and keep it sealed in a plastic bag or airtight container!
 If you’re in busy party preparation mode, this can save some valuable time on the day of the event.